You’ve run a 10K. You’ve crossed the line, collected your medal and thought: What’s next?

 Can you go from 10K to half marathon in 16 weeks?

-If you can comfortably complete a 10K and are running two or three times a week, 12-16 weeks is enough time to build the endurance, strength and confidence you need to tackle 13.1 miles.
+If you can comfortable complete a 10K and are running two or three times a week, 12-16 weeks is enough time to build the endurance, strength and confidence you need to tackle 13.1 miles.

 Your 16 week plan from 10K to half marathon